Melusine Productions

 Melusine Productions is an animation company based in Howald, Luxembourg.

+History

 The studio has produced series such as The Bellflower Bunnies, The Mysteries of Providence and Liberty's Kids.
 It has also produced the movies Song of the Sea, The Breadwinner and Wolfwalkers with Irish studio Cartoon Saloon, all of which have been Oscar nominated for Best Animated Feature, Melusine is a subsidiary of Studio 352, which is owned by Superprod.

 In April 2, 2024, Melusine Productions and Studio 352 was brought out by French audiovisual group Superprod Group (also known as its animation production division Superprod Animation), who previously worked on Song of the Sea with Melusine.

+Melusine Productions was nominated three times for the Oscars, twice for the Golden Globes, four times for the European Film Awards, and five times for the Césars.